 Ironically, it’s often claimed that the early Christians were the first communists.
 Where does this idea originate?

-The influence of Theodore Roosevelt and Woodrow Wilson.
+The influence of Theodore Roosevelt and Woodrow Wilson on foreign policy.

 Can the mixing of pagan philosophy with biblical teachings result in anything but a lethal potion?